 Passive Aggressive Text

 This is related to Number 5 in that it’s also about Pop Ads.
 Pop Ads are a great way of promoting something to the user that you think they may like.
 However, remember that the user is entitled to not want that thing and click off of your Advert.

 Do you recognise this sort of advert copy?

 Sign Up to our email list and get great discounts on our brand of food!

 ‘Yes, sign me up: I’m clever and know a good deal when I see it!’

 ‘No, I want to spend extra money because I’m an idiot.’

 The idea is that the user will not want to feel like an idiot, so they’ll click ‘Yes’ even if they weren’t very interested in the offer.
 More likely, however, is that the user will feel offended at the way the website spoke to them.
 If the text you add to the ‘No’ button is passive aggressive and sarcastic, your website comes off as bitter and unfriendly.

 So, there you have it, six annoying UI Tricks that Web Developers continue to use.
 If you want to make a good website, obviously don’t do these things but it goes further than that.
 Websites need continually updating and finding what aspects do or don’t work with their users.

-When it comes to Web Design in Nottingham, there’s a lot of options: Web Developer Companies and Freelancers.
-Some of them do make mistakes listed in this article, and many learn from them.
+When it comes to Web Design Nottingham, there’s a lot of options: Web Developer Companies and Freelancers.
+Some of them do make the mistakes listed in this article, and many learn from them.
 Intelicle is one Web Development company that makes sure to not include anything into a website design unless it is what the website owner wants and is convinced of its benefits to users.
-Intelicle listens to issues and are continually striving to create better websites.
+Intelicle listens to issues and is continually striving to create better websites.